starboard-ventures/spacescope-document/docs/api-reference/capacity-services.md

 #### Description

-Sector size and pledges that are extended, expired, terminated or scheduled to expire based on their proposed date.
+Sector size and pledges that are extended, expired, terminated or scheduled to expire, based on their sector service periods.

 #### Request URL